New Tires & Tire Service Near Smithville, MO

 Your tires are one of the most used and most important components of your Chevy vehicle.
 They keep you and your loved ones safe when you are out on the road.
 Tires keep us moving, provide a smooth ride, and help extend the life of your shocks, struts, springs, and any other parts.
 Because they are so important, like any other part of your car, truck, or SUV, they need to be maintained.
 Victory Chevrolet of Smithville’s certified team of service professionals is standing by to service your tires and extend their life.

 When it comes to tire maintenance, there are several things to consider that help maintain and even extend the life of your tires.
-One thing that is crucial to extend the life of your tires is your wheel alignment.
+One thing that is crucial to extending the life of your tires is your wheel alignment.
 Wheel alignment keeps your ride smooth, and it helps keep the wear patterns of your tires even.

 Before a vehicle leaves the production facility, the tires are aligned correctly, but with regular use the suspension can become misaligned from bumps in the road, repeated driving on uneven surfaces, hitting a curb too hard, or accidents with other vehicles, just to name a few possibilities.